JChaoful/Intercollegiate-yugioh-Test-Site/README.md

 # Intercollegiate Yu-Gi-Oh!
-Website
+Website Test Site

-A website for the Intercollegiate Yu-Gi-Oh Championships.
+A testing copy of the website for the Intercollegiate Yu-Gi-Oh Championships.

 ## Testing and deploying the site